 With a standard saloon car, around 85% of the old Route 66 is still driveable, and this increases with a 4WD.
 Where the old road isn’t useable you just join the main highway and drop off again when convenient.

 You’ll find that Route 66 isnt included on any post 1985 maps as its no longer considered a highway.
 There are however a number of websites where you can purchase old maps.

 Most people’s dream would be to rent a classic car for their Route 66 road trip.
-There used to be a company, Blacktop Candy’s, which rented classic cars such as 1967 Camarro SS, 1964 Corvette Stingray or 1955 Chevy Bel Aire and allow customers to start in LA or Chicago and drive the whole of Route 66 (plus other classic USA Drives).
+There used to be a company, Blacktop Candy’s, which rented classic cars such as 1967 Camarro SS, 1964 Corvette Stingray or 1955 Chevy Bel Aire and allowed customers to start in LA or Chicago and drive the whole of Route 66 (plus other classic USA Drives).
 Unfortunately they no longer seem to be operating.
 If you are a company who rent classic cars in the USA, and would like to feature on DriverAbroad.com please check details on our Partnering page or contact us on ADriverAbroad@Outlook.com

-There are plenty of options to complete your Route 66 road trip in a standard car.There are a number of travel companies who offer 14 or 21 day flydrive trips, often with hotels included along Route 66.
+There are also plenty of options to complete your Route 66 road trip in a standard car.There are a number of travel companies who offer 14 or 21 day flydrive trips, often with hotels included along Route 66.
 These may work out quite economical as they often have a deal with the rental companies so you don’t pay a one way drop off fee.
 However, they’re still not cheap and expect to pay around £2000/2000 euros per person (price reduces with more people sharing a room).
-The companies below offer Fly drive holidays on Route 66 with or without hotels included.

 You can also go it alone and rent direct from one of the many car rental companies in the USA as mentioned on my ‘countries’ page.
 Shop around at the time you want to make the reservation and you’ll probably find someone has a special offer meaning they waive the drop off fee or give you a free upgrade.
-I was able to get a rate of £270 for a 14 day rental of a compact car, pick up Chicago, drop off LA, in May 2012 with Dollar via www.usrentacar.com.
-That seemed by far the best quote as most were around the £500 mark, which just shows, shop around and you may get lucky!
+It was roughly $600 for a 14 day rental of a compact car, pick up Chicago, drop off LA, in Sept 2020 .